 12. Public Relations

 A public relations bachelor’s degree instills the promotional tactics to create pleasing personal or corporate brands in the media spotlight.
-Social butterflies find PR courses on speeches, press releases, and advertisements both exciting and easy.
+Social butterflies enjoy PR courses on speeches, press releases, and advertisements.
 Graduates are often PR specialists, spokespeople, social media managers, campaign directors, and account execs.

 • Franklin University– Online B.S. in Public Relations